 - Personal and professional, written in narrative form, specifying reasons for pursuing the MA.

 - Describe your career goals and research interests, as well as your publications, work experience, and academic honors and organizations.
-You may also include an optional statement of your achievements, talents, background, experiences, and traits that will contribute to the enrichment or diversity of the University or community, beyond your academic credentials.
+You may also include information about your achievements, talents, background, experiences, and traits that will contribute to the enrichment or diversity of the University or community, beyond your academic credentials.

 - Language: Written in English